 |This information is intended as a guide only.
 You should contact your supplier with any queries regarding the safety of your blinds.|

-- Move beds, cots and furniture away from windows.
+- Move beds, cots and furniture away from windows and doors.

 - Keep cords and chains out of reach of children – cords should end at least 1.6 metres above the ground.

 - Make your existing blinds or curtains safe.

 - You could cut the cord to remove the loop.